vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 cargo add tracing-subscriber
 ```

-> I will in another post explain [how properly setup a project]() here I will just show the basic of these three tools.
+> I will in another post explain [how to properly set up a project]() here I will just show the basics of these three tools.

-Lets start running the server, go to /axum_htmx_askama/src/main.rs and add the following code:
+Let's start running the server, go to /axum_htmx_askama/src/main.rs and add the following code:

 ```rust